msadeedashraf/python-code-0724/problem_to_solve/Assignment.md

 P10. from a list of student print all the names starting with "S" P11. take an input from the user for the same input generate the table ( 2 \* 1 = 2) using while loop P12. print a list of prime numbers from 1-100
+P13.
+Create a function to do adding/subtracting/dividing two numbers p14.
+Find the factorial of any number/input.